-- 1. Applying for, updating, or verifying the DUNS Number - 2.
-Applying for, updating, or verifying the EIN Number - 3.
-Updating or verifying the SAM Number - 4.
-Submitting an initial application in Grants.gov, and - 5.
-Submitting the complete application in ND Grants
+- 1. Applying for, updating, or verifying the DUNS Number; - 2.
+Applying for, updating, or verifying the EIN Number; - 3.
+Updating or verifying the SAM Number; - 4.
+Establishing an AOR in Grants.gov; - 5.
+Submitting an initial application in Grants.gov; and - 6.
+Submitting a final application in ND Grants.